 In this digital age, reviews are everything for your business.
-Latest studies show that up to 97% of people aged 18-34 check online reviews before visiting a new restaurant, cafe or hotel.
+Latest studies show that up to 97% of people aged 18-34 check online reviews before visiting a new restaurant, cafe, or hotel.
 And almost 90% of people pay attention to how business owners respond to reviews.

-By replying to negative reviews, a company shows that it actually cares about the customer’s opinion and that they will use this feedback to improve where necessary.
+By replying to negative reviews, a company shows that it actually cares about the customer’s opinion and that it will use this feedback to improve where necessary.
 But dealing with these reviews properly can be an art in and of itself.
 That’s why in this article we’ll provide you with some guidelines that will help you respond to negative reviews like a pro!

 The first thing you should do when you’re replying to negative reviews is to offer an apology.
 Understandably so, it can be pretty difficult to avoid taking it personally when someone has just left a negative review about their experience at your business.
 But it’s crucial to understand that the only way a customer will feel heard and understood is if you offer a sincere apology.
 Try to sympathize with the concerns of a customer as much as you can, even if you feel like their negative experience was not your fault.

-Did you know that a negative reviews left unanswered can cost your business on average 30 customers per day?
+Did you know that negative reviews left unanswered can cost your business on average 30 customers per day?

 2. Turn the situation around

-Show the writer of the review, and other potential customers that you hold yourself to high standards.
-It has to be absolutely clear that whatever happened is not the usual course of events.
+Show the writer of the review and other potential customers that you hold yourself to high standards.
+It has to be clear that whatever happened is not the usual course of events.
 By doing this, you assure future customers that they won’t be confronted with the same negative experience the reviewer wrote about.

 - I’m very sorry to hear about your bad experience, Oliver.
-We’re normally known for our excellent service so we’ll definitely take your comment into great consideration!
+We’re normally known for our excellent service so we’ll take your comment into great consideration!

 3. Consider a concession